lenymo/glennmccomb-com/README.md

 ### Tech stack

+The site is built using Hugo.
+Content is managed by Netlify CMS.

 Gulp is used to handle the following tasks:

 - Compile SCSS into CSS and append a hash to file names.